 Quick Start

-The goal of CoCube is to make it easy to create and share useful tools.
+CoCube makes it easy to create and share useful tools.
 It combines reactive cells from spreadsheets, event-driven interactivity from web pages, and the visual workflow of vector graphics design tools into a single system.

 This guide is an introduction.
 It will walk through the fundamental concepts you need to get started, beginning with small examples and building toward creating a basic knowledge management system.
 The guide doesn’t assume you know anything about software development.
 It assumes you are familiar with functions and expressions similar to what you would see in a spreadsheet.

 CoCube is in early-release.
 Be aware that updates may alter or break your saved components.
-A desktop browser with WebGPU support is required (Chrome is highly recommended).
+A desktop browser with WebGPU support is required.
+Using Chrome is highly recommended.
 Join r/CoCube to ask questions or provide feedback!

 What this guide covers